inkiput/inkiput/README.md

   - thumbs up emoji: games, pc, air conditioner, my special acquaintances

   - learning: everything
-  can do a bit of hmtl, css, c++, javascript, markdown, and python (DO NOT ASK ME ABOUT C# I AM IN PAIN)
+  can do a bit of html, css, c++, javascript, markdown, and python (DO NOT ASK ME ABOUT C# I AM IN PAIN)

   - how to reach me: ON HITHER!
-NAY SOCIALS! mine own mother hath said nay s'rry (eng: ON HERE!
+NAY SOCIALS! mine own mother hath said nay apologies (eng: ON HERE!
 NO SOCIALS! my mom said no sorry)